BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         defaults to report.ini where report is the report type, e.g. htmlbbf.ini for the htmlbbf report

+    --cwmpindex=s(..)
+        affects only the html report; specifies the location of the BBF CWMP index page, i.e. the page generated using the htmlbbf report; is used to generate a link back to the appropriate location within the index page

+        defaults to ../cwmp (parent directory), which will work for the BBF web site but will not necessarily work in other locations; the generated link will be cwmpindex#xmlfile, e.g.
+        ../cwmp#tr-069-1-0-0.xml

     --debugpath=p("")
         outputs debug information for parameters and objects whose path names match the specified pattern